 Jurassic World: Fallen Kingdom Synopsis

 An imminent volcano eruption threatens all dinosaur life in the abandoned Jurassic World theme park on Isla Nublar.
 Adopting the advice of Dr. Ian Malcolm, who views the revival of dinosaurs as a gross mistake, the US Senate opts to allow the eruption to wipe out the immense creatures.
-Elsewhere, former partner to John Hammond, billionaire Benjamin Lockwood, recruits the help of Claire Dearing to help capture and transport eleven dinosaur species to a new sanctuary.
-To locate Blue, the highly intelligent Velociraptor from the first movie, Claire enlists the help of trainer Owen Grady.
+Elsewhere, billionaire Benjamin Lockwood, former partner of John Hammond, recruits the help of Claire Dearing to capture and transport eleven dinosaur species to a new sanctuary.
+To locate Blue, the highly intelligent Velociraptor from the first movie, Claire then enlists the help of trainer Owen Grady.
 Once on Isle Nublar, the couple quickly discovers the ugly real reason for the massive rescue operation.

-Highlighting this to reflect my overall take on Jurassic World: Fallen Kingdom, which by the way, indeed runs on a story that is lazy and full of holes and conveniences.
+Highlighting the above to summarise my overall take on Jurassic World: Fallen Kingdom, which by the way, indeed runs on a story that is lazy and full of holes and conveniences.
 The plot adopts a sensible direction as far as continuing the trilogy is concerned.
 A rather logical direction too, if I might add.
-Despite this, most if not all of the philosophical and ethical musings of the story are simply told but never expanded.
-There’s seldom any encouragement of empathy.
-Neither are main characters grown or developed.
+That said, most if not all of the philosophical and ethical musings are superficial, a classic case of told but never expanded.
+There’s also no encouragement of empathy.
+Neither are main characters grown or developed, for that matter.

 Check out my other snappy movie reviews.